trixi-framework/paper-2022-stepsize_control/README.md

 capturing approaches, and schemes that use nonlinear entropy projections.
-We demonstrate these properties for problems ranging from well-understood academic test cases to industrially relevant large-scale computations with two disjoint code bases, the open source Julia packages Trixi.jl with OrdinariDyffEq.jl and the C/Fortran code SSDC based on PETSc.
+We demonstrate these properties for problems ranging from well-understood academic test cases to industrially relevant large-scale computations with two disjoint code bases, the open source Julia packages Trixi.jl with OrdinaryDiffEq.jl and the C/Fortran code SSDC based on PETSc.

 ## Numerical experiments